matbesancon/hugo-site/content/home/about.md

 I'm a PhD student in a double program between
-[Ecole Polytechnique of Montréal](https://www.polymtl.ca), at the [GERAD lab](https://www.gerad.ca/en/) and the [INOCS team](https://team.inria.fr/inocs) at INRIA Lille, in applied mathematics for energy systems (smart grids).
-Other fields of interest include data science, machine learning, signal processing.
+[Ecole Polytechnique of Montréal](https://www.polymtl.ca), at the [GERAD lab](https://www.gerad.ca/en/) and the [INOCS team](https://team.inria.fr/inocs) at INRIA Lille, in mathematical optimization for energy systems (smart grids).
+I especially focus on bilevel optimization problems and pricing for demand response.
+Other fields of interest include non-linear optimization & applications in engineering, integer optimization & decompositions and machine learning.
-Before that I worked in various industries, from an IoT startup to steel manufacturing and studied at the [UTC](https://www.utc.fr) and (a bit) at the [TUBS](https://www.tu-braunschweig.de/?lang=en).
+Before that I worked in various industries, from an IoT startup to steel manufacturing.
+I did my joint Bachelor-Master in Process Engineering at the [UTC](https://www.utc.fr) with a semester at the [TUBS](https://www.tu-braunschweig.de/?lang=en).